Back

 STRATEGIC VALUE

-Closed the loop on the highest-friction content type.
 The timeline editor became the pattern for inline editing across every other module trim audio, edit blog, refine post all use the same component vocabulary.

 Core Feature #3